TsukiGva2/sxript/docs/Intermission.md

 ## Block Evaluation with `apply`

-Here we demonstrate multiple "programs" existing within the same vector, where evaluation is triggered with the `apply` primitive with `block` as an argument:
+Here we demonstrate multiple "programs" existing as elements of a vector, where evaluation is triggered with the `apply` primitive with `block` as the first argument:

 ```
 apply(block,<